 The Board has identified those risks which are deemed principal to its business due to their potential severity and link to the Company’s strategy, markets and operations.
 As the Company is currently a shell the key risk is managing cashflow.

 The Board currently comprises four Non-Executive Directors on the board being Keith Sadler, Ken Wotton, Ian Robinson and Dwight Mighty.
-Keith Sadler and Dwight Mighty are independent Non-Executive Directors.
+Keith Sadler is the independent Non-Executive Director.

 The Board delegates specific responsibilities to the Board committees.
 The composition of the committees and how they discharge their responsibilities can be found in Appendix I. Part of the Board’s role is to ensure that the composition of the Board is continual kept under review as the Company evolves.

-The experience and skills of each of the Board members is set out in section 2.6.
+The experience and skills of each of the Board members is set out in their biographies.
 The Board has significant and an appropriate level of experience, skill and capabilities given the nature and size of Hawkwing plc but the Board does intend to appoint further independent Non-executive Directors in the future.
 A further update will be provided in this regard when appropriate.

 The board reviews the succession plans of both the Board and senior management on a regular basis.
 The board identifies and nominate candidates to fill vacancies as and when they arise.
 The board also evaluate the balance of skills, knowledge, experience and diversity on an ongoing basis.